 However, then we settled into huge agricultural communities where societal structures and brain conditioning were essential for controlling the masses, we as a species developed a form of somatic amnesia, we forgot how to move !
 The discovery of wheat did not help this evolutionary development, but another interesting factor that distinguished us from other animals, was our victory over fire which meant that we could cook our food.
 Some archaeologists suggest that cooking food was also another reason for our bio-energy migrating to our brain; that there is a link between cooking and the shortening of our intestinal tract.
 As energy consumption of the intestines decreased, more energy could be diverted to the brain.

 So what interests me about all this, is how this effects our evolution ?
 How yoga can effect our evolution as a species ?
-How overthinking effects our evolution as a species in relation to the overpopulation of our species on a planet with limited resources and the suffering being created due to modern agriculture?
-What was Guruji trying to tell us ?
+How overthinking effects our evolution as a species in relation to the over-population of our species on a planet with limited resources and the suffering being created due to modern agriculture?
+What was Pattabhi Jois trying to tell us ?
 What was Patanjali trying to tell us ?

 In Patanjalis’ day, 250 million Homo Sapiens lived on the planet; only 10,000 years earlier only 5-8 million nomadic foragers existed.
 It would not surprise me if even then, Patanjali could see the dangers of where our evolution was heading.
-His sutras are based on the Samkhya system, which is a dualist system, but not western dualist which is the separation of mind and body and which asks us to live up in our heads and negate the body (Descartes – “I think therefore I am”…. really ! ) but Eastern Dualism, where mind and body are in the same jar and this is separated from being (aka Purusha, our soul nature) and placed in another jar.
+His sutras are based on the Samkhya system, which is a dualist system, but not western dualist which is the separation of mind and body and which asks us to live up in our heads and negate the body (Descartes – “I think therefore I am”…. really !) but Eastern Dualism, where mind and body are in the same jar and this is separated from being (aka Purusha, our soul nature), which is perceived to be in another jar.
 Patanjali wanted us to be, not to think and tackle life from our heads, but to be in the here and now and he used asana (the third limb of Ashtanga yoga) to help us get out of our heads, to achieve that.
 Looking at this globally, we would all benefit from this migration from the mental process and return to our being.
-Our incredible brains have given us the power of gods and yet the suffering has increased on the planet (especially when you include all living animals).
+Our incredible brains have given us the power of gods and yet suffering has increased on the planet (especially when you include all living animals).
 And its getting worse, lets face it.

 The limitations of living in our heads becomes evident when we look at the huge natural drive in many people to get “out of their heads” using alcohol and drugs; our limited brain doesn’t connect us with our deeper self…… we will do anything to find freedom from that space between our ears.
-We can do work on healing the mental process (psychotherapy) and this has some value.
-I am not saying thoughts are evil, they ideally should be connecting us to our feelings and reveal our truth.
-Its just that they are also the most superficial layer of our inner being.
-They are a response to our feelings and so movement helps us connect to our bodies allowing us to cut through the mental grime and find deeper clarity.
-Also our physical health can impact on our thoughts and feelings. things look different when you are looking after yourself and this reflects in your thought process.
-Thanks Patanjali and all the yoga gods before him for asana ! <3
+We can do work on healing the mental process (psychotherapy) and this has can have some value to help us connect us to our feelings and reveal our truth.
+Its just that thoughts are superficial in relation to our deeper being.
+We see this in the Koshas or body layers.
+The manomaya kosha is the mental layer which is sandwiched between the two more superficial layers, 1. the anamaya (physical body) and 2. pranamaya (energy body) and two deeper layers, 3. the Vijnanamaya kosha and 4. the Anandamaya kosha (the bliss or soul layer).

 So yoga offers us an alternative evolutionary path.
 A path with its roots in animism and shamanism, where the names of the poses are often dedicated to animals and aspects of nature and so by embodying them, we can reclaim the dignity of our ancestors that enjoyed substance and connection with nature, in their moving and being (without the drugs and booze… )

 All change starts in the mind and our consciousness effects others.
 I do not wish to be airy fairy and suggest that this new evolutionary direction will take over the planet.
-Its a nice thought though…… and I like that I have planted it in yours now However sometimes it seems that although 99% per cent of the planet wants peace, its that 1% that holds the power, but we can change our individual world.
-We can bring substance and movement into our world no matter what governments are saying.
+Its a nice thought though…… and I like that I have planted it in yours now 🙂 However sometimes it seems to me, that although 99% per cent of the planet wants peace and its that 1% that holds the power.
+Rather than collapse into despair, its important to remember that we can change our world.
+We can bring substance and movement and sacred being into our life no matter what governments are saying.
 We can revolt peacefully against the regime by eating consciously and moving our bodies and not letting our heads and the societal impressions we have inherited that do not serve us, limit us.
 Through movement and the gifts of feeling and sensing that it brings, we can find freedom.